Arc diagrams and 2-term simple-minded collections of preprojective algebras of type $A$: Introduction

 \begin{thm}(see Proposition \ref{h^0}, Theorems \ref{bij nad}, \ref{two poset iso}) We have the following commutative diagrams, and all maps are poset isomorphisms.

 \end{thm}

-We remark that (semi)bricks over the algebras also have been studied by \cite{A2,DIRRT} in a complete different way: Asai gave a classification of (semi)bricks in terms of Young diagram-like notation \cite{A2} and Demonet-Iyama-Reading-Reiten-Thomas applied their reduction technique to the algebras and reduced this problem to a gentle algebras \cite{DIRRT}.
+We remark that (semi)bricks over the preprojective algebras also have been studied by \cite{A2,DIRRT} in a complete different way: Asai gave a classification of (semi)bricks in terms of Young diagram-like notation \cite{A2} and Demonet-Iyama-Reading-Reiten-Thomas applied their reduction technique to the algebras and reduced this problem to gentle algebras \cite{DIRRT}.
+On the other hand, Barnard-Carroll-Zhu \cite{BCZ} studied torsion classes for a quotient of the preprojective algebras via arc diagrams.
+An explicit relationship between this quotient algebra and the preprojective algebra can be explained by using results of \cite{AIR,A1,M1,DIRRT}.
+In this paper, we will establish the above result without depending on these results.

-As an application, we study semibricks over quotient algebras of preprojective algebras of type $\type{A}_n$.
+As an application, we study semibricks over quotient algebras of preprojective algebras of type $A_n$.
 Let $I$ be a two-sided ideal of $\Pi$.
 Using the above map, we define a subposet of $\NAD$ as follows